Pareto Chart

 For details on the dashboard, see Pareto Analysis of Merchandise Sales.

-Example 1: Create the cumulative proportion by adding calculation indicators in the dashboard and processing data using formulas.
+Example 1: Create a cumulative proportion in the dashboard by adding calculation indicators and applying formulas to process data.

-Example 2: Calculate the cumulative proportion with data in the subject.
-The indicator can be used in multiple components.
+Example 2: Calculate the cumulative proportion using data from the subject, making the indicator available for use across multiple components.

 Example 1: Creating Cumulative Proportion by Adding Field in Dashboard

-(1) To create an ABC analysis subject, choose My Analysis > New Subject, select Store sales statistics from the built-in public data, and click OK to add data, as shown in the following figures.
+(1) To create an Pareto Chart, choose My Analysis > New Subject, select Store sales statistics from the built-in public data, and click OK to add data, as shown in the following figures.

 (2) Click Field Settings, deselect Store name and Area, and click Save And Update, as shown in the following figure.